 Now that you know the reason you can’t simply flick a tick off of you is that it truly has its “hooks” in you, you need to know how to properly remove it.
 Light a match?
 NO!
 Coat it with vaseline?
 NO!
 Safe tick removal is actually very simple, you just need to pull it off.
 Take a small pair of tweezers and get as close to the skin as possible.
 Then pull straight up.
 No twisting or jerking, but a firm pull.
 Be aware that you may actually leave some of these mouthpieces in the skin, but they do not carry the disease on their own and will work themselves out eventually.

-Our barrier spray and tick tube systems will significantly reduce ticks in your yard.
+Our barrier treatment and tick tube systems will significantly reduce ticks in your yard.
+You can follow the 6 C’s of Tick Control to prevent ticks from choosing your backyard as their home.
 Have more questions about tick control?
 We’d love to hear from you.
-Call us today!
+Call us today or contact us online.
+We would love to give you a free quote!